-[This is a draft of an article in The Dictionary of Eighteenth Century German Philosophers, 3 vols., edited by Manfred Kuehn and Heiner Klemme (London/New York: Continuum, 2010).]
+[An earlier draft of this appeared in The Dictionary of Eighteenth Century German Philosophers, 3 vols., edited by Manfred Kuehn and Heiner Klemme (London/New York: Continuum, 2010).]

 Daniel Heinrich Arnoldt (also: Arnold) was born (7 December 1706) and died (30 July 1775) in Königsberg.
-He was a pietist [glossary] theologian in the Wolffian mold of F. A. Schultz and an invaluable local historian.
+He was a Pietist [glossary] theologian in the Wolffian mold of F. A. Schultz and an invaluable local historian.
 An early interest and ability in poetry led to his first publication (1732) — a study on the proper rules for writing poetry, laid out in Wolff’s mathematical style.
 Arnoldt continued this interest throughout his life, and was president of the Royal German Society of Königsberg when he died.
 He also mentored the future novelist J. T. Hermes during the latter’s studies at Königsberg (1758-61).
 Of greatest significance are Arnoldt’s histories of the university at Königsberg (1746, 1756, 1769) and of churchmen in East Prussia (1777).
 Little is known of the relationship to his now more famous colleague, Immanuel Kant, but it is perhaps of some interest to Kant scholars that Emil Arnoldt [bio] was the grandson of Arnoldt's older brother, the physician Johann Gottfried Arnoldt (1703-1747).

 Arnoldt was the son of a Königsberg merchant — Johann Friedrich Arnoldt (1673-1720) — and a merchant’s daughter — Luise Krehoff (1683-1768), married 7 February 1702 (the father’s previous marriage, to Barbara Regina Quandt, ended in a little over a year with her death).
 He studied at the Altstadt School in Königsberg, then matriculated at the university on 2 October 1721 at the age of fifteen, just as the antagonism between the Pietists and the Wolffians was it its peak.
 He was introduced to Christian Wolff’s [bio] philosophy by C. G. Fischer [bio], K. G. Marquardt [bio], and his cousin C. F. Baumgarten [bio].
 He was later brought into the Pietist fold by Heinrich Lysius [bio], Abraham Wolf [bio], and G. F. Rogall [bio] (whose daughter he would later marry), and Borowski [bio] — Arnoldt’s god-son — claims that he eventually gave up the Wolffian demonstrative style of writing, although he retained an admirable precision and clarity in his writing and speaking.

 While still a student, Arnoldt participated in J. D. Kypke’s [bio] pro loco disputation (16 October 1727).
 He then finished his studies in Halle, as was customary at that time for Prussian students interested in an ecclesiastical career, receiving the Magister degree on 25 October 1728.
 With strong support from King Friedrich Wilhelm I, he was called back to Königsberg in 1729 and, despite his young age, was appointed associate professor of practical philosophy, for which he offered a public set of lectures on natural law each semester.
 He gave up this position in 1735, although he continued to lecture on moral philosophy for many years, the summary of which he published in 1764.